CartoDB/Windshaft/README.md

 // * geom_type - specify the geom type (point|polygon) to get more appropriate default styles
 // * cache_buster - forces the creation of a new render object, nullifying existing metatile caches
 // * interactivity - specify the column to use in the UTFGrid interactivity layer (defaults to null)
+// * style - specify map style in the Carto map language on a per tile basis
 //
-// the base url is also used for getting and setting styles via the urls:
+// the base url is also used for persisiting and retrieving map styles via:
 //
 // GET  base_url + '/style' (returns a map style)
 // POST base_url + '/style' (allows specifying of a style in Carto markup in the 'style' form variable).